 After the defence, the student is responsible for making corrections (according to the result of the defence).
 The corrected thesis should be sent to the supervisor for review.
-Once approved, the supervisor needs to inform the KPE Office of the Registrar and Student Services (via email).
+Once approved, the supervisor needs to inform the KPE Office of the Registrar and Student Services in writing to grad.kpe@utoronto.ca.